About the Awards

 WELCOME to the Baker Artist Awards.

+Up to three Mary Sawyers Baker Prizes are awarded annually for up to $25,000 each.
+These awards recognize established artists who demonstrate a dedication to their art, a mastery of craft, and a commitment to excellence.
 Mary Sawyers Baker, one of Baltimore's early philanthropists, studied voice as a young girl in Paris and embraced the arts throughout her life.
 She established the William G. Baker, Jr. Memorial Fund in 1964 to honor her husband, a well-known Baltimore civic leader.

-Winners of the Mary Sawyers Baker and b-grant prizes will be required to provide additional proof of age and residency beyond information requested through the online self-nomination process.
+Winners of the Mary Sawyers Baker and b-grant Prizes will be required to provide additional proof of age and residency beyond information requested through the online self-nomination process.

 The Baker Artist Awards is managed by The Greater Baltimore Cultural Alliance.
 All inquiries regarding eligibility should be directed to firstname.lastname@example.org.

 The Greater Baltimore Cultural Alliance (GBCA) is an inclusive and independent organization that believes that arts and culture are essential to the vitality of theGreater-Baltimore region and that the cultural community is stronger together than apart.